msavoury-carecloud/deepstream.io-website/src/tutorials/guides/realtime-friend-locator/readme.md

 ```
 ## Getting coordinates, and subscribing to a list

 Now that a user is logged in, we need to get their latitudinal and longitudinal coordinates.
 HTML5 makes this easy with its [navigator object](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) that we can query for coordinates.
-We can listen to the user's position updates with the *watchPosition* method:
+Once we have their coordinates, we can listen to the user's position updates with the *watchPosition* method:

 ```js
 navigator.geolocation.watchPosition();